brightsoftdev/LKKeychain/README.markdown

 # LKKeychain #

 LKKeychain is a full-featured Objective-C wrapper for Mac OS X's Keychain API and some related subsystems in the Security Framework.
-It requires Mac OS 10.6 Snow Leopard but it works even better on 10.7 Lion.
+It currently requires Mac OS 10.7 Lion; adding (possibly limited) support for 10.6 is on my todo list.

 It supports listing, finding, adding, modifying and deleting generic passwords, internet passwords, certificates, public, private and symmetric keys.